fin3ss3g0d/evilgophish/README.md

 Once `setup.sh` is run, the next steps are:

 1. Make sure the `Apache2` log file for `evilginx2` exists before starting `GoPhish` (starting `Apache2` will automatically do this)
-2. Start `GoPhish` and configure email template (see note below about email opened tracking), email sending profile, fake landing page, and groups
+2. Start `GoPhish` and configure email template (see note below about email opened tracking), email sending profile, and groups
 3. Start `evilginx2` and configure phishlet and lure
 4. Ensure `Apache2` server is started
 5. Launch campaign from `GoPhish` and make the landing URL your lure path for `evilginx2` phishlet